How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Can a landlord charge a late fee in Nevada?

-Yes.
-Nevada has no statutory cap on late fees, but they must be reasonable.
+Yes, but Nevada requires a 3-day grace period before a late fee can be assessed.
+There is no specific statutory cap, but fees must be reasonable.
 Late fee terms must be clearly stated in the lease.

 How much notice must a landlord give before entering a rental in Nevada?